-The MACRO experiment (Ambrosio M., 2002) was located in the Hall B of the Gran Sasso underground laboratory, with a minimum rock overburden of 2700 hg/cm^2 .
-The modularity allowed the data-taking also with partial configurations of the apparatus, starting since March 1989.
-The full detector was operative in the period April 1994 - December 2000.
+The MACRO experiment [5] was located in Hall B of the Gran Sasso underground laboratory.
+The modularity allowed data-taking also with partial configurations of the apparatus, starting from March 1989.
+The full detector was operative in the period April 1994-December 2000.

-MACRO was a large rectangular box $(76.6 \times 12 \times 9.3 \ m^3)$ divided longitudinally in 6 supermodules and vertically in a lower and an upper part (called attico).
+MACRO was a large rectangular box $(76.6 \times 12 \times 9.3 \,\mathrm{m}^3)$ divided longitudinally in 6 supermodules and vertically in a lower and an upper part (called attico).

 The active elements were liquid scintillator counters for time measurement and streamer tubes for tracking, with 27° stereo strip readouts.
 The lower half of the detector was filled with trays of crushed rock absorber alternating with streamer tube planes, while the attico was hollow and contained the electronics racks and work areas.
 The rock absorber sets a minimum energy threshold for vertical muons of 1 GeV.

-The tracking system has been designed to reconstruct the particle trajectory in different views (x - z for horizontal streamer tubes, d - z for horizontal strips, y - z for vertical streamer tubes combined with central hits).
-To perform this analysis the standard MACRO tracking software has been improved to have a larger efficiency for near horizontal tracks.
+The tracking system was designed to reconstruct the particle trajectory in different views (x-z for horizontal streamer tubes, d-z for horizontal strips, y-z for vertical streamer tubes combined with central hits).
+To perform this analysis the standard MACRO tracking software was improved to have greater efficiency for near horizontal tracks.